learn-co-curriculum/phase-2-hooks-wiki/README.md

   - React Forms Submit
   - BONUS: React Forms Abstraction
   - ⭐️ React Controlled Components Lab
-  - State and Events Mini Project (warning: this is a substantial project, but will give you good practice on the fundamentals!)
+  - ⭐️ Putting it All Together: State and Events (warning: this is a substantial project, but will give you good practice on the fundamentals!)
 - Scrimba
   - [State & Events](https://scrimba.com/playlist/pBQgdHZ) (finish)